ckaestne/modernpassing/src/4e-4hsw-zaps.md

 Zaps are low, fast passes that only spin half a rotation.
 The open a whole new group of interesting patterns.
 Look at a [video](https://www.youtube.com/watch?v=fXyLoK-KhxQ) or an [animation](https://passist.org/siteswap/564?jugglers=2) for examples.
 They are usually thrown with an extended arm, letting the club slide down to the knob, without any spin from the wrist, aiming quite a bit behind the person catching the zap.
 Most of these patterns do not have commonly used names and are simply known by their numbers.

-**Getting started (56464).** This is a great warmup pattern to learn and practice zaps.
+**Getting started with zaps (56464).** This is a great warmup pattern to learn and practice zaps.
 Hold the 4s and think of it at *self-self-zap-wait-wait*, starting with the *self-self* when it is necessary to free a hand to catch the zap.
 The zap is always the same club and there is plenty of time to watch the throw.

 <siteswap>56464</siteswap>